Youmi Kimura: Accolades

 "Always With Me" placed 43rd on the 2001 annual singles chart in Japan, with an estimated 404,000 CD sales.
 Along with Joe Hisaishi, Kimura was awarded the Music Award at the 56th Mainichi Film Awards for their work on the soundtrack of Spirited Away.
-She was also presented a Special Award from the Association at the 25th Japan Academy Film Prizes.
+She also received a Special Award from the Association at the 25th Japan Academy Film Prize.

 In 2005, Kimura was presented with the Los Angeles Film Critics Association Award for Best Music along with Joe Hisaishi for their work on Howl's Moving Castle.